AIGAdc/dcdesignweek.org-11ty/source/pages/home-internal.md

   questions:
     - question: Consignment with Terratorie Maps + Goods
       answer: >-
-        If you have a small amount of merchandise to sell (max 3 SKUs, with 6 items per SKU) and would prefer someone else handles the transactions, this is the right fit for you.
-Items will be sold on consignment, and anything unsold will be returned to you.
-Makers keep 60% of sale price.
+        If you have a small amount of merchandise to sell and would prefer someone else handle the transactions, this is the right fit for you.
+Items will be sold on consignment and anything unsold will be returned to the artist.
+Makers keep 60% of sales price.
+Items on consignment will be allowed a max of 3 SKUs, with 6 items per SKU.
+Exceptions can be made if the items sold are small in size (i.e. stickers, magnets, buttons, etc).
       expanded: false
       trigger: question-1
     - question:  Hosted by a Brookland Arts Walk Studio